 Because it provides a vital link between your transmission system and your engine, the control module is obviously a vital part of your driving experience.
 Without a properly working module, your car would be unable to change gears when needed, which could ultimately lead to not only a subpar driving experience but also serious mechanical issues that require expensive repairs.
 These timely changes also help to improve the overall efficiency of your vehicle, so you’re able to get a better mile out of each gallon of fuel you add to your tank.

 These parts are also designed to improve the shift quality of your transmission system.
-This means shifting between gears is a smoother, easier process which is easier on the gears.
+This means shifting between gears is a smoother, easier process that is easier on the gears.
 Your gears won’t experience as much wear and tear, keeping your transmission in better shape for longer.

 Furthermore, the part’s ability to send codes to the car’s computer serves as an excellent way to identify transmission problems before something goes really wrong under the hood.
 This, too, can help to prevent serious damage and expensive, time-intensive repairs in your future.